The Coming Nine Months: Mud in the Eye of the So-Called ‘Permanent’ Drought?

 My last couple of posts have dealt with major weather/climate stories I think are lurking.
 The worry about the upcoming hurricane season is something I will have every year for the East Coast until we reverse the pattern we were in during the 1950s.
 I think we have another five to seven years, and I am very surprised it has not been worse.
 But it takes just one 1954 or a 1954-55 back-to-back season to get that score close fairly quickly.

-I am on this “kick” to expose before the fact some of the nonsense being spewed and accepted by what I see as an increasingly desperate AGW crowd.
+I am on this “kick” to expose before the fact some of the nonsense being spewed and accepted by what I consider is an increasingly desperate Climate Ambulance Chaser crowd.
 It’s now or never for them, though, to their credit, they have the political will backing their interests in the form of the EPA, which couldn’t care less about the fact the department’s lines of evidence have nothing to do with reality.

-My one-month electricity bill in January was higher than the total of the seven months ending in November.
+My one-month electricity bill in January was higher than the totality of the seven months ending in November.
 And it’s going to get worse, as I discussed here.

 There were places in the Northeast this past winter that were within a few days of running out of fuel for electricity.
 At the very least though, I give the president credit for keeping his word on what he was going to do.
 I believed him when he said, “Under my plan … electricity rates would necessarily skyrocket,” and I certainly believe him now.
 Here’s the video, so you can see I am not putting words in his mouth.